Networks of Reception in Eighteenth-Century Newspapers and Magazines

 The Eighteenth-Century British Novel and the Arts

-I’m a Co-Investigator on ‘The Eighteenth-Century British Novel and the Arts’.
-This multidisciplinary project is supported by an Opus grant from the Polish government-funded National Science Centre, and sees a collaboration between Kazimierz Wielki University (Bydgoszcz) and Poznań University.
+I was a Co-Investigator on ‘The Eighteenth-Century British Novel and the Arts’.
+This multidisciplinary project was funded by an Opus grant from the Polish government-funded National Science Centre (project number 2020/37/B/HS2/02093).
+It involved a collaboration between Kazimierz Wielki University (Bydgoszcz) and Poznań University.

 Sterne Digital Library